Have you ever dreamed of writing at home for a living?

 The key to getting better at anything is practice.

-I spent hours everyday writing.
+I spent hours writing every day.

 As time went on, I discovered my writing voice.
 One day I was cringing at my Instagram posts, and then the next I was like, “Damn!
 I wrote that?!”